-On August 2021 the Paraguayan Congress approved the law that eliminates the need of visa for US citizens, Canadians, Australians, and citizens of New Zealand for up to 90 days.
-More information is available here.
-U.S. companies that require travel of foreign businesspersons to the United States are advised that security evaluations are handled via an interagency process.
+On August 2021, the Paraguayan Congress approved the law that eliminates the visa requirement for citizens of the United States, Canada, Australia, and New Zealand for stays of up to 90 days.
+More information is available https://travel.state.gov/content/travel/en/international-travel.html.
+U.S. companies that require travel of Paraguayan businesspersons to the United States are advised that security evaluations are handled via an interagency process.
 Visa applicants should go to the State Department Visa Website.

 The Guaraní (sign: ₲; code: PYG) is the national currency unit of Paraguay.
-The exchange rate as of August 2021 is one U.S. dollar to approximately 6,900 guaranies.
+The exchange rate as of May 2022 is one U.S. dollar to 6,853 guaranies.

 The telecommunications infrastructure in Paraguay has improved in recent years, although landline service from the state-owned monopoly can be slow and expensive.
 Mobile communication has been growing rapidly in recent years.
 Most telecom providers offer 3G and 4G in urban areas.
 Business travelers often obtain a mobile phone locally for extended stays.
-Internet connections are slow, but the quality of connections is improving gradually and service is becoming more widely available.
+The quality and speed of Internet connectivity is improving and service is becoming more widely available.
 Most hotels in Asuncion and Ciudad del Este offer Wi-Fi.
 Electricity in Paraguay is 220V and 50Hz.

 Air connectivity to Paraguay is limited in comparison to neighboring countries.
-In January 2021, Eastern Airlines initiated the only direct passenger service to the United States, with twice-weekly flights between Miami and Asuncion.
 Following widespread cancellations due to the COVID-19 pandemic, international carriers have reinitiated non-stop flights from Asuncion to Buenos Aires, Argentina; Montevideo, Uruguay; Sao Paulo and Rio de Janeiro, Brazil; Lima, Peru; Santiago, Chile; Santa Cruz, Bolivia; Madrid, Spain; and Panama City, Panama.

 Many local and foreign bus companies offer in-country and international service to the major cities in Paraguay and neighboring countries.
 The urban bus transportation system is inadequate for business purposes.